SkoolNotes/Taproot/2020HIST201/KBxUnitOneEssayPlanning.md

 - P2
 	- Inflation
 		- Spain created a massive influx of silver which led to massive inflation
-		- This reduces power of the free market, which leaves the state to provide what the free market is unable to.
-		- This requires
+			- people hired by the government can no longer be paid off

-		- Causes effors at autonomy
+			- Causes efforts at autonomy
-		- Which requires statemaking to crush
+			- Which requires state-making to crush